 - Are there other students with special needs attending the school?

 - Did you get a sense that the school had an attitude of treating all students as individuals with individual needs?

-A positive school environment is one where you and your child are made welcome, your concerns are addressed in a timely way, and the staff show a keen interest in learning about Autism Spectrum Disorders and how to teach your child.
+A positive school environment is one where you and your child are made welcome, your concerns are addressed in a timely way, and the staff show a keen interest in learning about the autism spectrum and how to teach your child.

 Decide which schools you would like to visit and make an appointment with each.
-It is probably better not to take your child on these preliminary visits, as it may be too confusing for them.
-Try to visit on a typical school day, not a special ‘open day’.
-After your visits, here are a few more things to consider:
+It is better not to take your child on these preliminary visits, as it may be too confusing for them.
+Visit on a typical school day, not a special ‘open day’.
+After your visits, here are a some point to consider:

 - Was the Principal positive?
 If not, it is unlikely they will enthusiastically support staff members